KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 1. **OSI Model (Standard Model)**

-   1. **Physical** : Media, signal, and binary transmission, related to hardware
+   1. **Physical Layer** : Media, signal, and binary transmission, related to hardware

-   2. **Data link** : physical addressing, protocol that work with physical layer, only recognized on local network inside your own network.
+   2. **Data link Layer** : physical addressing, protocol that work with physical layer, only recognized on local network inside your own network.

-   3. **Network** : Path determination (routing decides to take the best path across a physical network) and logical addressing, connected on wider network like internet
+   3. **Network Layer** : Path determination (routing decides to take the best path across a physical network) and logical addressing, connected on wider network like internet

-   4. **Transport** : End to end connections and reliability,
+   4. **Transport Layer ** : End to end connections and reliability,

       * TCP(connection-oriented) slower but more reliable
         * FTP